FantomCode25/Minions/README.md

 An empathetic, supportive chatbot that you can talk to about your day and any experiences you had, positive, negative, or neutral.

-## Sep 3: Detecting facial expressions
+## Step 3: Detecting facial expressions

 Using Deepface, train the model.